graphic

 Groucho Well, at least I'm seeing the best part of Africa.

-Groucho What these tents need is a fire-escape.
-Groucho toys nervously with an hour-glass beside the couch, observes the running sand with sudden horror and slithers past Mr Shrak without pausing for further chit-chat.
+(Groucho toys nervously with an hour-glass beside the couch, observes the running sand with sudden horror and slithers past Mr Shrak without pausing for further chit-chat)

 Gad!
 Look at the time!
 A quarter to eleven!

-At the Office a honeymoon couple (that is a couple of blushing brides, one handsome young Arab groom and a camel who probably wasn't one of the party) are waiting to book accommodation.
+(At the Office a honeymoon couple - i.e. a couple of blushing brides, one handsome young Arab groom and a camel who probably wasn't one of the party - are waiting to book accommodation)

 Arab groom I see no ocean.